fredericjacquet2/Finance-transfo-course/slides/5_Managing digital transformation.md

 ----

 ### WIIFM (What's in it for me) ?
+- Is my job/role impacted by those initaitves ?
+Good or bad news ?
-- How is it considered within the organisation ?
-- Does it create value to the Finance team ?
+- How is digital considered within the organisation ?
+Does it create value to the Finance team ?
-- Does it create value to my profile ?
-- Do I have a personal interest in the field ?
+- Does it create value to my personal profile ?
+Do I have a personal interest in this field (tech addict, change, new, fun...)?
-- Is there anything about fun / change in my moves ?
 #### An annoyance or a hobby, a side-duty or a full time job ?